-- Contact the school on the first day

-of absence within 30 minutes of the

-start of the school day explaining the

-reason for the absence (it is good

-practice to contact the school on

-subsequent days if your child is

-unlikely to be able to attend)

-- If unable to contact via telephone the parents/guardians are required to provide a note explaining the reason for their child's absence upon the child's return to school.

-- To support your child and the school in achieving high rates of attendance, we would ask that if possible, appointments for the GP, dentist are made outside of school hours.
+- If unable to contact via telephone the parents/guardians can also email or use the one of the school's parent communication processes such as the school Dojo and this should be followed up with a note explaining the reason for their child's absence upon the child's return to school. - To support your child and the school in achieving high rates of attendance, we would ask that if possible, appointments for the GP, dentist are made outside of school hours.